tntfx256/vesta/README.md

   * [RESTful Api](https://github.com/VestarayanAfzar/vesta-template-api) Backend application based on Express framework
 * Client side
   * [Client Application](https://github.com/VestarayanAfzar/vesta-template-client) This project contains build process for any of Web, Cordova, Electron targets
-  * [Admin Panel](https://github.com/VestarayanAfzar/vesta-template-admin) Same as client project but contains extra features for admins (Only for web)

 All these project are common in some files which are exported to a new project ([Common](https://github.com/VestarayanAfzar/vesta-template-cmn)) which will be copied/submoduled  into a sub directory of generated project.